Underdog-01/Personalized_BBC/shared/readme_PersonalizedBBC.txt

 The purpose of this application is to allow an administrator the option to add personalized BBCs to a SMF forum installation.
 These BBC additions have individual permission settings to allow or restrict their usage and visibility.
+The added BBCodes can be of general use if permission settings regarding viewing and usage are enabled for all membergroups.

 [color=red]Important Notation[/color]:
   This modification will only hide Personalized BBC content to specified membergroups when it is installed.